BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Proposed Method

+The report generation component uses the descriptor-aware vision encoder to condition a frozen LLaMA-based language model.
+The goal is to generate a BUS report that reflects image-derived lesion information and remains consistent with the structured descriptor supervision.

-The model generates radiology reports, \( R_{\text{final}} \), by combining vision embeddings from the pre-trained multi-head vision encoder with word embeddings of the report and an instructional prompt.
-The word embedding sequence is produced by the LLM's embedding model \( \mathbf{E}_{\text{LLM}} \) and defined as
+During training, the word embedding sequence is produced by the LLM embedding model \(\mathbf{E}_{\text{LLM}}\) from the descriptor-derived report \(T\) and the instruction-style prompt \(P\):

-where \( T \) is the (partially) generated or ground-truth report text used during training, and \( P \) is the instruction-style prompt.

-Meanwhile, the vision encoder produces visual tokens \( \mathbf{E}_{v} \) from the ultrasound image, capturing features relevant to the descriptor classification tasks.
-These visual tokens are projected into LLaMA's~\cite{touvron2023llama} embedding space and concatenated with the word embeddings:
+The vision encoder produces visual tokens \(\mathbf{E}_{v}\) from the BUS image, and these tokens are projected into the LLaMA embedding space.
+Let \(\tilde{\mathbf{E}}_{v}\) denote the projected visual tokens.
+The projected visual tokens are concatenated with the word embeddings and passed to the frozen LLM:

-In BUS reports, clinical terms such as BI-RADS descriptors, tumor characteristics (e.g., size and location), and histopathology terms are more important than general words.
-Many of these terms are split into multiple sub-tokens by standard tokenizers, which increases the chance of hallucination or partial word generation.
-To address this, relevant clinical terms are added to the tokenizer as independent tokens before training, so the LLM embedding matrix is resized accordingly.
+Clinical terms in BUS reports, such as BI-RADS descriptors, lesion size, margin, posterior features, pathology, and histology, are more important than general words.
+Many of these terms may be split into multiple sub-tokens by standard tokenizers, increasing the chance of incomplete or unsupported term generation.
+To reduce this issue, relevant clinical terms are added to the tokenizer as independent tokens before training, and the LLM embedding matrix is resized accordingly.

-During the report generation stage, the vision encoder is fine-tuned starting from the multitask weights, while the language model remains frozen due to the limited dataset size.
-Training is optimized by combining two loss functions computed from the LLM output and the report: a cross-entropy loss over tokens and a cosine-similarity alignment loss between input and output representations.